engineyard/ey-docs/pages/cloud-updates-february-2012.md

 The updates described are either important (where you need to take action) or of interest (you might want to know about these changes but you don't need to do anything).

+<a href=#update7><h2 id="update7">Minor: Engine Yard stack upgrade</h2></a>

+February 23th, 2012

+For Rails 3 applications that use MySQL, database-adapter detection has been improved to prevent deployment errors related to the database gem.

+This change is applied when you upgrade your environment.

 <a href=#update6><h2 id="update6">Minor: Engine Yard stack upgrade</h2></a>

 February 15th, 2012